 When parents found out about the “visual aids” that a northern Florida school district was planning to pass out to middle school students in reproductive health class, they were shocked and disgusted, and they made it clear that they would be speaking up at the next school board meeting.

-Parents were upset about the contents of the kits, which included seven-inch, wooden “condom demonstrators” in the shape of male genitalia, and colorful condoms.
-The items were intended for use by students in sixth, seventh, and eighth grades.
+Parents were upset about the contents of the kits, which include seven-inch wooden “condom demonstrators” in the shape of male genitalia, along with colorful condoms.
+The kits are intended for use by students in the sixth, seventh, and eighth grades.

-Bernhardt did not disclose how she found out about the kits, but said her source was “solid.”
-She was told that 200 kits had been purchased for use in Duval County schools, she said.
-Duval officials did not confirm the purchase.
+Bernhardt, who is lead educator for Duval’s CCDF chapter, didn’t disclose how she found out about the kits, but said her source was “solid” and told her that $200 worth of kits had been purchased for use in Duval County schools.
+Duval officials didn’t confirm the purchase.

-But before the start of the school board meeting set to discuss whether to adopt use of the kits, a statement was issued on the Duval County Public Schools website announcing a change to agenda.
+But before the start of the school board meeting where use of the kits was set to be discussed, a statement appeared on the Duval County Public Schools website announcing a change to its meeting agenda.

-Also, “Florida Statutes require that districts teach certain topics in health and reproductive education.”
+“Florida Statutes require that districts teach certain topics in health and reproductive education,” it reads.